akhil-17/PokerSlam-3/README.md

 - Specific haptic feedback for game reset action
 - Simplified main menu: Tap anywhere to start the game
 - **Updated Game Header:** Displays current score (driven by `ScoreAnimator`), provides an exit button (`X`) to return to the main menu, and a help button (`?`) to toggle the `HandReferenceView` overlay.
+- **High Score on Main Menu:** The user's highest score is displayed at the top of the main menu (if greater than 0), using a refactored `ScoreDisplayView` component.
+Its background blur is disabled for a cleaner look on the menu.
 - **Updated HandReferenceView:**
     - Presented as a modal overlay within the `GameView` using an `.ultraThinMaterial` background and a smooth opacity transition.
     - Features a dedicated header with a close button (`X`) using `CircularIconButton`.